How to Play Euchre

 Right Bower

-The Jack of the trump suit — the highest card in the game for that hand.
+The Jack of the trump suit.
+The highest card in the game for that hand.

 Left Bower

-The Jack of the same-color suit as trump — the second-highest card.
+The Jack of the same-color suit as trump.
+The second-highest card.
 Counts as trump.

 Makers